Foo Hai Ch'an Monastery: Foo Hai Ch'an Columbarium

 Foo Hai Ch'an Columbarium, housing urns containing ashes of cremated deceased people, lies in the basement under the pagoda and guest house building.

-Controversy
+Incident

-Venerable Ming Yi of Foo Hai Ch'an Monastery was imprisoned in a high-profile corruption scandal for misappropriating funds and giving false information in 2010.
+In 2007, the abbot, Shi Ming Yi, was investigated for misappropriating funds and giving false information.
+He was subsequently convicted in 2009 and imprisoned in 2010 after his appeal failed.
 The Commissioner of Charities suspended him from decision-making positions in Foo Hai Ch'an Monastery and other related organisations.